 (1) Once on the page, select Breast and Table 4.9 Annual Death Rates from the drop-down menus and click Submit.
 Scroll down to the resulting Table 4.9.
 Click Download data button.
+If the file opens as a page instead instead of downloading, save the page as source, or go back to the button and Right-click,

-(2) Open the downloaded file sect_04_table.09.csv in a text-only editor and/or Excel and start cleaning up.
-Delete
+(2) Open the downloaded file sect 04 table.09.csv in a text-only editor and/or Excel and start cleaning up.
+Delete rows 1-4 and 6 (1975-2017) shown in light red.
+This is the Excel view.